Saenil/FlagService/README.md

 # FlagService
-Simple and small library(uncompiled, WIP) made for fun and as a part of learning process.
+Simple and small library - I want it to be library - (uncompiled, WIP) made for fun and as a part of learning process.
 It's for dealing with terminal parameters passed to an application

 # TODO
 - [ ] Finish this README